 Our instructors bring a wealth of professional experience and a passion for education.
 Backgrounds include avalanche forecasters, snow scientists, ski patrol, heli guides, mountain rescue specialists and IFMGA mountain guides.
 All have gone through a rigorous training and education process and bring both practice and theory to the the table.

 Jim is the Executive Director of the Silverton Avalanche School.
 Jim oversees the entire program and works on strategic development.
 He has a Level 3 professional avalanche certification and teaches all levels of avalanche education.
 He took his first avalanche course in 1989.
 He has been an A3 Avalanche Professional Member since 2010.
-He has a life long passion for mountaineering and backcountry skiing.
+He has a life long passion for mountaineering and backcountry skiing and mountain rescue.
 He develops custom courses and teaches for both the tactical and industrial programs.
 He is a Certified Emergency Manager for the State of Colorado and is a registered EMT.
 He has extensive rope rescue and rope access experience and training and holds SPRAT and NFPA certifications.
 He has published scientific research in the field of conservation biology, developed a pioneering project on rescue informatics and has worked and played in a wide range of remote locations in mountainous regions.
 Pro Member A3.
 Serves on committees for A3 and ICAR.
 He has been featured in Powder Magazine, "The Human Factor 2.0" for his avalanche rescue work.

 Professional educator, accomplished adventurer and celebrated storyteller, Michael Ackerman hails from Colorado’s Western Slope.
 Embodying over two decades of professional backcountry experience, expert technical skills and hard-earned wilderness wisdom, Ack has made his mark as one of the preeminent adventure guides and outdoor educators in the American West.
 Since completing a BA in Adventure Education in 1999, Ackerman has worked as a rock, mountain, splitboard and river guide, professional ski patroller, avalanche educator, wilderness medicine trainer, SAR technician, Outward Bound course leader, and collegiate faculty member.
 Ack leads ski mountaineering adventures, off-piste alpine tours, split-board expeditions, high mountain hut trips, mountain skills/search and rescue/tactical and avalanche training courses.
 He is a professional member of the American Avalanche Association, veteran Course Leader for the American Institute for Avalanche Research and Education and serves on the Board of Directors for the Friends of the San Juans.